Biography of U.S. Senator Jeff Sessions of Alabama

 Sessions has served as a lay leader and as a Sunday school teacher at his family’s church, Ashland Place United Methodist Church, in Mobile.
 He served as the Chairman of his church’s Administrative Board and has been selected as a delegate to the annual Alabama Methodist Conference.

 Sessions and his wife, Mary Blackshear Sessions, originally of Gadsden, Alabama, have three children, Mary Abigail Reinhardt, Ruth Sessions Walk, and Sam.
-They have five granddaughters, Jane Ritchie, Alexa, Gracie, Sophia, and Hannah, and two grandsons, Jim Beau and Lewis.
+They have seven granddaughters, Jane Ritchie, Alexa, Gracie, Sophia, Hannah, Joanna, and Phoebe and two grandsons, Jim Beau and Lewis.
 Introducing U.S. Sen. Jeff Sessions at an event, and looking for information? click here